 Request for Proposals: Digital Humanities and Arts Curricular Incubation

 The Digital Innovation Incubator (DII) is requesting proposals for participation in our semester-long course development program.
-For this iteration of the program, we are seeking instructors who wish to integrate digital activities into a course to be taught during the spring 2019 semester.
+For this iteration of the program, we are seeking instructors who wish to integrate digital activities into a course to be taught during the fall 2019 semester.
 Courses should feature significant digital activities.
 The incubation program is meant to extend course development models by providing planning assistance prior to and access to infrastructure and ongoing support during the semester of teaching.
-We intend to engage with and support two courses.

 Selected courses will be provided with:

 - the use of physical space in the Digital Innovation Lab if appropriate,

 - consultation with DIL staff,

 - consultation with Library collection and digital support services,

 - access to technical infrastructure and support through ITS,